Claude Code Is One Tool With Four Different Personalities

 The Convergence Story

+This is the shape of where this is going.
 Agentic AI doesn't live in one place.
 It adapts to context.
-Terminal for power users.
-Browser for accessibility.
-Mobile for monitoring.
-IDE for flow.
+Terminal for power users, browser for accessibility, mobile for monitoring, and IDE for flow.
 The future isn't one universal interface.
 It's context-aware tools that behave differently depending on where and how you're working.

 What This Means for You